anttonalberdi/bamse/README.md

 **Step 1: Primer trimming**.
 BAMSE uses cutadapt to trim the primer sequences from forward and reverse reads.
 It automatically detects whether all sequences are directional (output of PCR-based libraries) or not (output of ligation-based libraries), and flips the reversed reads in the case of the latter.

 **Step 2: Read filtering**.
-Based on quality and overlapping patterns.
-BAMSE uses PEAR to calculate overlap patterns, and remove the reads that do not overlap for being too short.
-BAMSE also uses BBduk to filter out reads under the specified quality scores: loose (q=20, 1 error expected every 100 nucleotides), default (q=25, 1 error expected every 500 nucleotides) or strict (q=30, 1 error expected every 1000 nucleotides).
+BAMSE first uses adapterremoval to trim 3' nucleotides and then BBduk to filter out reads under the specified quality scores: loose (q=20, 1 error expected every 100 nucleotides), default (q=25, 1 error expected every 500 nucleotides) or strict (q=30, 1 error expected every 1000 nucleotides).

-**Step 3: Read trimming**.
-BAMSE automatically trims each read based on overlapping patterns and quality scores to minimise the impact 3' quality decay.
-The forward and reverse reads are trimmed to the exact lengths for together yielding the expected amplicon sequence (no overlap).

-**Step 4: Error Learning**.
+**Step 3: Error Learning**.
 BAMSE uses the DADA2 error learning algorithm to learn the error patterns in the analysed dataset.

-**Step 5: Dereplication**.
+**Step 4: Dereplication**.
 BAMSE uses the DADA2 dereplication script.

-**Step 6: Dada algorithm**.
+**Step 5: Dada algorithm**.
 BAMSE runs the DADA2 algorithm for error correction.

-**Step 7: Read merging**.
+**Step 6: Read merging**.
 BAMSE merges forward and reverse read by concatenating them (Note that the reads are trimmed to their exact optimal lengths in step 3).

-**Step 8: Chimera filtering**.
+**Step 7: Chimera filtering**.
 BAMSE uses the DADA2 chimera filtering algorithm to filter out chimeric sequences.

-**Step 9: Taxonomy assignment**.
+**Step 10: Taxonomy assignment**.
 BAMSE uses the DADA2 taxonomy assignment algorithm.

-**Step 10: LULU curation**.
+**Step 11: LULU curation**.
 BAMSE applies the LULU algorithm to curate the ASV table and merge the ASVs that are considered "child" (potentially erroneous) sequences of other ASVs based on their co-occurrence patterns.

 ## Parameters